maddingo/nio-fs-provider/README.md

 - Documentation: http://maddingo.github.io/nio-fs-provider

 FileSystemProviders for java.nio introduced in Java 7.
-The binary code is only tested and compiled on Java 8.
+From version 3.0.0, only Java 17 is supported.

 It allows File system operation agnostic to the underlying implementation, much like Apache VFS, but now in standard Java.